What is Preparing for Pharmacy?

 - Attend on campus events, getting used to the campus, and meeting other like-minded students

-- Receive three days’ work experience in a local pharmacy
+- Receive two or three days’ work experience in a local pharmacy

 - Receive guided e-mentoring with current UEA Pharmacy students during the programme